Current Volunteer Opportunities

 What is the time commitment for volunteer visitors?

-Befrienders asks for a minimum six month commitment from its volunteer visitors, though obviously longer is better.
+Befrienders asks for a minimum one year commitment from its volunteer visitors, though obviously longer is better.
 We ask for this commitment because it can be very difficult for a senior to meet someone new every few months.

 While you are a Befrienders visitor, you will be asked to spend a minimum of one hour per week visiting with your senior.
 If you and your senior would like to make the visits longer or more frequent, you may feel free to do so.